FriendlyCaptcha/friendly-docs/docs/guides/automated-testing.md

 ### IP or password-based gating
 If you perform automated end-to-end tests in production you may want to conditionally disable the captcha check for your test-runner.

-* If you know the IPs of the machines that run these tests you could whitelist those and skip the captcha check for those (or use the mocking approach above).
+* If you know the IPs of the machines that run these tests you could skip [CAPTCHA verification](../getting-started/verify) by adding the IPs to an allowlist in your code or infrastructure.
 * If you do not know the IP beforehand, you could have your test-runner put a secret in the form submission that you check for.
-In other words, you can specify a password that bypasses the captcha.
+In other words, you can specify a password that your backend will accept for bypassing [CAPTCHA verification](../getting-started/verify).

 ### Dynamic button enabling
 Many websites that have a form protected using Friendly Captcha will only enable the submit button after the captcha widget is finished to prevent users from submitting without a valid captcha solution.
 When you are using a browser automation tool you may want to enable the button despite the captcha not being completed, we advice you achieve this by executing a snippet of Javascript (which is something you can do in all browser testing automation tools).